tryangle-42/trybo-assignments/full-stack.md

 ## **2. Evaluation Metrics**

-We aren't looking for a perfect UI; we are looking for a **Founding Engineer's** technical depth:
+We aren't looking for a perfect UI; we are looking for technical depth:

 1. **Backend "Figure-it-out" Ability:** How well did you handle the state machine on the FastAPI server (handling pauses and approvals)?
 2. **Attention to Detail:** Did you handle race conditions?
 What happens if the user hits "Stop" at the exact moment the agent finishes?